Who Suffers the Most in Hell?

 –God the Father to St. Catherine of Sienna

-Most horribly God’s [blind] ministers are sadly the ones who suffers the most, but the second runner up is the seemingly “faithful” who are horribly blind too.
+Yes, most horribly God’s blind ministers are sadly the ones who suffers the most, but the first runner up is the seemingly “faithful”…those who are horribly blind too, who don’t truly live the faith by way of the cross: suffering and sacrificing as a penance for the salvation of souls, as they strive to sin no more.

-The ones with the GREATEST PRIDE are the ones with the greatest degree of lukewarm guilt.
-And the people with the greatest blinding pride are believe it or not the people who consider themselves very religious, but in God’s eyes they are still living prideful lukewarm lives being greatly deceived by the evil one.
-They are the ones who say, “I hardly sin (thinking they are righteous)” or “I’m the greatest of all sinners” (to sound humble) but still don’t even know themselves–as they lack true horror for their sins and are living a lie, because they don’t really want to see.
+Yes, the lukewarm are the ones who say, “I hardly sin (thinking they are righteous)” or “I’m the greatest of all sinners” (to sound humble), but they still don’t even know themselves–as in their hearts, they lack true horror for their sins and are living a lie, because they don’t really want to see, nor amend their ways.

-The reason the lukewarmness seemingly very religious is the worst of every sin, is because after the countless blessings God has given to them, they have allowed the most Precious Blood of our Lord to spill.
+The reason lukewarmness of the seemingly very religious is the worst of every sin, is because after the countless blessings God has given to the faithful, they have rejected God–allowed the most Precious Blood of our Lord to spill–countless times.

-This is because every Mass, prayer/devotion, good work, etc. that the faithful partake in God sends unfathomable grace.
-Oh, the healings, blessing and help from God that was given to the greatly faithful is fantastic, but horribly our hearts are so hard, we reject most of God’s love and don’t love Him in return.
+This is because every Mass, prayer/devotion, good work, etc. that we faithful partake in, God sends unfathomable grace.
+Oh, the healings, blessing and help from God that we were given is fantastic, but horribly our hearts are so hard, we reject most of God’s love and don’t love Him in return.

 Truly those who go to Church and pray and have many devotions, who attend confession and adoration of the Blessed Sacrament, who fast and have many works for the Lord, who have had healings and been given many blessings from God through our pious actions or the intercession of another, etc., are given so much grace.

 If we only know the amount of assistance that is sent to us, to move us into a saving faith, we would cry from shame.
-As we would surely understand how much we have rejected God’s love, since we are so far living The Way and from perfection.
+How much we have rejected God’s love, since we are so far living The Way and from perfection.

 God sends “bounds of grace” ( ) in His sacraments, by prayers, intercessions of the saints and by our works of mercy to help move our souls to Life.
 But we have let most of His Precious Blood just spill to the floor, which we are accountable for.